 Writer, podcast host, educator and public speaker, Sinéad Burke is a force when it comes to changing representation in the fashion industry.
 An advocate for raising honest questions and conversations about identity, disability and accessibility, she founded Tilting the Lens, an accessibility consultancy that works with Disabled people to craft solutions to intentionally build an accessible and equitable world.

 Amy Powney took the role of Creative Director at the fashion label Mother of Pearl back in 2015.
-Her mission was to create a brand that was sustainably and ethically responsible, whilst remaining stylish – because the two should never be mutually exclusive.
+Her mission was to create a sustainably and ethically responsible brand while remaining stylish – because the two should never be mutually exclusive.

 She did just that and today, Mother of Pearl is leading the way as one of the world’s best-loved sustainable labels.

-This year also sees Amy take the focus of the acclaimed film, Fashion Reimagined.
+In 2022, Amy took the focus of the acclaimed film, Fashion Reimagined.
 The fashion documentary follows Amy post-winning the much-celebrated Vogue award for the Best Young Designer of the Year and her trajectory to changing the face of the brand.

 Find out more about the film in our monthly Eco Edit round-up.